The page for smartphones is this place

 Risk Indicator Estimated increase in credit-related expenses

-Analysis Results Credit-related expenses could increase during the period leading up to 2050 by a maximum of around 81.0 billion yen
+Analysis Results Credit-related expenses could increase during the period leading up to 2050 by a maximum of around 86.0 billion yen

 Physical risks (4℃ Scenario)

+Physical risks are considered to have a differing degree of impact on clients depending on the locations of both their businesses and real estate properties pledged as collateral for loans in addition to sector-specific characteristics of their operations.
+Taking this into account, our quantitative analysis targeted business corporations in general.
 Due to restrictions in data available for analysis, we have positioned flood damage resulting from the materialization of acute risk as an important factor to be used as an assumption for our scenario.
-In reference to publicly approved scenarios, we have thus estimated the impact of a 4℃ rise in global temperature on the business performance of our clients and real estate properties pledged as collateral for loans, determining its impact on the Group’s credit risk exposure during the period leading up to 2050.
+In reference to publicly approved scenarios, we have thus estimated the impact of a 4°C rise in global temperature on the business performance of our clients and real estate properties pledged as collateral for loans, determining its impact on the Group’s credit risk exposure during the period leading up to 2050.

 Target Sectors Business Corporations in General

 Assumptions for the Scenario Based on analyses of hazard maps and natural disaster models, we have estimated the frequency of flooding arising from the materialization of acute risk and resulting growth in flood damage.
-Having assessed the impact of the above factors on the business performance of clients and their real estate properties pledged as collateral for loans, we have thus determined the extent to which the Group’s credit exposure would be affected.
+Having assessed the impact of the above factors on the business performance of clients and their real estate properties pledged as collateral for loans, we have thus determined the extent to which the Group’s credit exposure would be affected

 Reference Scenarios IPCC RCP8.5